 - Remote online Athlete Tracking methods: You can track our athletes during the day at Ironman.com.
 Look for the Live Coverage link and Wisconsin and the Athlete Tracker page.
 Enter their name or bib number.
-You can also use one of the third party tracking phone apps such as… IMtrackr, IronTrac or IronMobile.
+You can also use the official tracking app on your phone.
+It’s called Ironman Tracker.

 We then load into our cars and head to Panera, 3416 University Ave., to pick up some sandwiches to bring out to the bike course.

+We’ll set up the big ET flags and cheer on the east side of the road (the athlete’s left) between approximately the 1st and 2nd driveways.
 The athletes come by this spot twice since it’s a 2 loop bike course.
-Needless to say, we’ll be there for the better part of the afternoon (until approximately 3:00pm).
+Needless to say, we’ll be there for the better part of the afternoon.
+Until approximately 3:00pm.
 Please make sure you have enough nutrition and hydration for the day out there!
 Some will bring a folding camp chair and/or a small cooler to keep beverages and food cool.
-Sunscreen (there is not much shade at this intersection) and bug spray are also a good thing to bring along. 🙂
+Sunscreen and bug spray are also a good thing to bring along.

-Once we finish seeing our athletes on their second bike loop, we’ll then head back into Madison and park ourselves in one of the many ramps near State St. somewhere around the Wisconsin Brewing Tap Haus in the 100 block of State St.
+We’ll then head back into Madison and park ourselves in one of the many ramps near State St. somewhere around the Freiburg Taphaus in the 100 block of State St.

 We’ll be able to see the athletes several times on the run from this spot since it’s also a 2 loop run course.
-We’ll have dinner at the Wisconsin Brewing Tap Haus or somewhere on State St.
+We’ll have dinner at the Taphaus or somewhere on that first block of State St.